aipowerorg/aipowerorg.github.io/docs/image-generator.md

 This can help prevent false positives that might block legitimate image generation prompts.
 Only disable this if you have other content moderation measures in place.

-### Frontend Filtering
+### Provider & Model Filtering

 Restrict which AI providers and models are available on the frontend shortcode.
-Leave the fields blank to allow all options.

--   **Allowed Providers**: A comma-separated list of provider names to show (e.g., `OpenAI, Google`).
+Use the interactive selector to choose specific models from each provider.
+Leave everything unselected to allow all available models.

 <img src={providerfilter} />

--   **Allowed Models**: A comma-separated list of specific model IDs to show (e.g., `dall-e-3, imagen-3.0-generate-002`).

 ### Custom CSS